Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

     - 45% more Flip-Flops
     - 20% more LUTs
     - 30% more DSP48s
-However, this design contains both the original floating-point filter and the new fixed-point version: the fixed-point version therefore uses approximately 75-50% fewer resources with the acceptable signal fidelity and design performance.

 32. Exit Vivado.
 32. Exit the <samp>Lab1_4_2.slx</samp> worksheet.